lassekongo83/adw-gtk3/.github/ISSUE_TEMPLATE/template.md

 - [ ] The file `~/.config/gtk-3.0/gtk.css` does not exist or is empty.
 - [ ] Dark theme only: I've changed the theme to adw-gtk3-dark in gnome-tweaks AND set the appearance to dark in gnome-control-center.
 - [ ] Before opening this issue I logged out of GNOME and then logged back in again.
-- [ ] I did not read any of the above.